anyscale/templates/templates/fine-tune-llm_v2/README.md

 **⏱️ Time to complete**: 2.5 hours for 7/8B models (9 hours for 13B, 25 hours for 70B)

-The guide below walks you through the steps required for fine-tuning of LLM models.
+The guide below walks you through the steps required for fine-tuning of LLMs.
 This template provides an easy to configure solution for ML Platform teams, Infrastructure engineers, and Developers to fine-tune LLMs.

 ### Popular base models to fine-tune